jameswilddev/endless-trash/@endless-trash/json-websocket-channel/readme.md

 ## Peer Dependencies

-This package has the following runtime dependencies; that is, it expects the following packages to be installed alongside itself:
+This package has the following runtime peer dependencies; that is, it expects the following packages to be installed alongside itself:

 Name           | Version
 -------------- | ---------------------------------------------------------------------------------------------------------